mhenrixon/sidekiq-unique-jobs/NEW_README.md

 This is a log that can be accessed by a lock to see what happened for that lock.
 Any items after the configured `max_history` will be automatically deleted as new items are added.

-### max_orphans - default: 1_000
+### reaper_count - default: 1_000

-The max_orphans setting configures how many orphans at a time will be cleaned up by the orphan cleanup job.
+The reaper_count setting configures how many orphans at a time will be cleaned up by the orphan cleanup job.
 This might have to be tweaked depending on which orphan job is running.

-### orphans_job - default: :ruby
+### reaper - default: :ruby

 If using the orphans cleanup process it is critical to be aware of the following.
 The `:ruby` job is much slower but the `:lua` job locks redis while executing.
 While doing intense processing it is best to avoid locking redis with a lua script.
-There for the batch size (controlled by the `max_orphans` setting) needs to be reduced.
+There for the batch size (controlled by the `reaper_count` setting) needs to be reduced.

 In my benchmarks deleting 1000 orphaned locks with lua performs around 65% faster than deleting 1000 keys in ruby.

-On the other hand if I increase it to 10 000 orphaned locks per cleanup (`max_orphans: 10_0000`) then redis starts throwing:
+On the other hand if I increase it to 10 000 orphaned locks per cleanup (`reaper_count: 10_0000`) then redis starts throwing:

 > BUSY Redis is busy running a script.
 You can only call SCRIPT KILL or SHUTDOWN NOSAVE.
 (Redis::CommandError)

-###
+### reaper_

 ## Worker Configuration